 - Identification of local trees

-- The role of insects and amphibians in our local environment
+- The role of insects, reptiles, amphibians and mammals in our local

 - Citizen science and research skills